2025 Fall and 2026 Winter start program maps

 The courses listed below are required for your first year of study in the Liberal Studies program:

-Semester 1 - 15 credit hours Course Course Title Fall 2023 COMM 1100U Introduction to Communication Studies Fall 2023 CRMN 1000U Introduction to Criminal Justice Fall 2023 LGLS 1000U Foundations of Legal Studies Fall 2023 Two (2) general elective General elective Winter 2024
+Semester 1 - 15 credit hours Course Course Title Fall COMM 1100U Introduction to Communication Studies Fall CRMN 1000U Introduction to Criminal Justice Fall LGLS 1000U Foundations of Legal Studies Fall General Elective* Fall General Elective* Winter 2026

 If you have been admitted to upper-year standing, please follow the program map for your program that is specified in our current undergraduate calendar.
 For further clarification, please email your Academic Advisor.